-Currently, thirteen exchanges have become partner exchanges to the SSE initiative, including BM&FBOVESPA, the Borsa Istanbul Stock Exchange, BSE Ltd., the Colombian Securities Exchange (BVC), the Johannesburg Stock Exchange (JSE), the Egyptian Exchange (EGX), the London Stock Exchange Group (LSE), the Mexican Exchange (BMV), the NASDAQ OMX, the Nigerian Stock Exchange, the NYSE, the Stock Exchange of Thailand (SET) and the Warsaw Stock Exchange.
+Currently, sixteen exchanges have become partner exchanges to the SSE initiative, including BM&FBOVESPA, the Borsa Istanbul Stock Exchange, BSE Ltd., the Colombian Securities Exchange (BVC), Deutsche Börse, the Jamaica Stock Exchange (JSE), the Johannesburg Stock Exchange (JSE), the Egyptian Exchange (EGX), the Lima Stock Exchange (BVL), the London Stock Exchange Group (LSE), the Mexican Exchange (BMV), the NASDAQ OMX, the Nigerian Stock Exchange, the NYSE, the Stock Exchange of Thailand (SET) and the Warsaw Stock Exchange.

 The SSE is co-organized by the United Nations Conference on Trade and Development, the United Nations Global Compact Office, the United Nations-supported Principles for Responsible Investment and the United Nations Environment Programme Finance Initiative.